MicrosoftDocs/azure-devops-docs/docs/extend/publish/integration.md

 [!INCLUDE [Publish_extension](../_shared/procedures/publish.md)]

 ### Share your integration
-Before an integration can be installed into a Visual Studio Team Services account, it must be shared with that account.
+Before an integration can be installed into a VSTS account, it must be shared with that account.
 Sharing is a requirement during development and testing of an integration, as it is the only way to run an integration.

 To share an integration so it can be installed:

 1. Click an integration from the list of displayed items
 2. Click the **Share** button
-3. Specify the name of the Visual Studio Team Services account to make this integration visible to.
+3. Specify the name of the VSTS account to make this integration visible to.
   - For example, to make an integration visible to the fabrikam-fiber-inc.visualstudio.com account, specify `fabrikam-fiber-inc`.

 #### Update an item